OUR FUTURE AND HOW TO WE ARE

 May 2021 We have reluctantly accepted the resignation from mid-August from Dr Wendy Hart who, for many years, has been a mainstay doctor at our Swanland branch.
 We wish Dr Hart the very best for her future.

 Due to the end of the lease for Swanland Practice mid-October 2021, We have applied to East Riding of Yorkshire CCG for an interim closure of Swanland branch ahead of the final closure when relocation happens in January 2022.

-Effective from end of August 2021, this will mean patients who might normally attend at Swanland will have their care transferred to Willerby Surgery until the final relocation in January 2022 - approximately 20 weeks.
+Effective from end of November 2021, this will mean patients who might normally attend at Swanland will have their care transferred to Willerby Surgery until the final relocation anticipated for January 2022 - approximately 20 weeks.

 We already provide most nurse and GP appointments from Willerby Surgery and we will increase our provision to ensure we accommodate those patients currently seen at our Swanland branch - and in particular we will work with patients who need to use public transport to provide flexibility of appointment times to mirror bus arrival/departure.